rust-lang/cargo/src/doc/src/reference/specifying-dependencies.md

 ### Comparison requirements

-**Comparison requirements** allow manually specifying a version range or an exact version to depend on.
+**Comparison requirements** allow manually specifying a version range.

 Here are some examples of comparison requirements: